Minefield

 Post-Industrial / United States of America

-Installed in an industrial basement in Old City, Philadelphia, Pennsylvania, the work unfolds along a timeline of anthracite dust—geological deep time compressed into particle.
-The path leads through darkness toward a precision-cut eggshell, intensely illuminated by a decommissioned U.S. military laser.
+Installed in an industrial basement in Old City, Philadelphia, Pennsylvania, Minefield unfolds along a timeline of anthracite dust—geological deep time compressed into particulate form.
+The installation draws the viewer through near-total darkness toward a precision-cut eggshell, intensely illuminated by a decommissioned U.S. military laser.
 The path cannot be safely walked.

-Entered through an X-cut aperture, the shell achieves containment as coherent photons disperse and refract against the inner wall.
-The confined backscatter causes the illuminated shell to optically vibrate, the light distorting as the viewer’s vision adjusts to surrounding darkness. ☐
+Entered through an X-cut aperture, the eggshell establishes a condition of containment.
+Coherent photons strike the interior surface, dispersing and refracting against the thin calcium structure.
+The confined backscatter causes the shell to appear to optically vibrate, the laser light distorting as the viewer’s eyes adapt to darkness.
+Perception shifts between material fragility and energetic force, holding the body at a threshold where advance becomes risk. ⌬